Is Non-Neutrality Profitable for the Stakeholders of the Internet Market?: Model and Formulation

 The CP can potentially offer different quality levels on different ISPs.
-The strategy of the CP is to choose a quality of $q_N\in\{0,\tilde{q}_f\}$ on the neutral ISP, and a quality of $q_{NoN}\in\{0,\tilde{q}_f,\tilde{q}_p\}$ on the non-neutral ISP, with $\Delta q:=q_{NoN}-q_N$.
-In our model, the CP generates revenue through advertisement.
-We also assume that the advertising profit that the CP receives is a function of the number of EUs and the content quality she delivers to these EUs (Endnote \footnote{Note that we are assuming that advertisements are quality-dependent.
-For example they are video or sound.
-Some examples of the CPs that provide these types of ads are YouTube and Spotify.}).
-Thus, the advertising profit is proportional to $q_N$ and $q_{NoN}$ (As seen in the first two terms of \eqref{equ:payoffCP_new}).
-In addition, the CP pays (or receive if $\tilde{p}<0$) a side-payment to the non-neutral ISP based on the side-payment per quality fee determined by the non-neutral ISP and the quality.
-Thus, the profit of the CP is, \be \pi_{CP}(q_N,q_{NoN},z)=n_{N} \kappa_{ad} q_N+n_{NoN}\kappa_{ad} q_{NoN}-z \tilde{p} q_{NoN} \ee
+Her strategy constitutes choosing a quality of $q_N\in\{0,\tilde{q}_f\}$ on ISP N, and a quality of $q_{NoN}\in\{0,\tilde{q}_f,\tilde{q}_p\}$ on ISP NoN, with $\Delta q:=q_{NoN}-q_N$\footnote{All results hold even when the CP selects qualities from continuous sets, i.e. $q_N\in [0,\tilde{q}_f]$ and $q_{NoN}\in[0,\tilde{q}_p]$.
+Refer to the Appendix~\ref{section:general} for proofs.}.
+Here, $\tilde{q}_p$ is the premium quality, which serves the content with a higher throughput, providing for additional features or higher resolution, $\tilde{q}_f$ has been defined in Section~\ref{section:ISPmodel}.
+The CP's advertising profit is proportional to the number of EUs and the content quality she delivers to these, $q_N, q_{NoN}$ \footnote{ Increasing the quality of the content improves the quality of delivery (throughput, resolution, enjoyment), and therefore the effectiveness, of the advertisements, eg, when they are video or sound, as provided by YouTube and Spotify.
+This increases advertising revenue for the CP.} (refer to the first two terms of \eqref{equ:payoffCP_new}).
+She also pays (or receives if $\tilde{p}<0$) a side-payment to ISP NoN based on the marginal side-payment, $\tilde{p}$, determined by NoN.
+Thus, the profit of the CP is, \be \pi_{CP}(q_N,q_{NoN},z)=n_{N} \kappa_{ad} q_N+n_{NoN}\kappa_{ad} q_{NoN}-z \tilde{p} q_{NoN}, \ee